wp-plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.5.5 =
+NEW : Take into account blogs.dir and site

 = 1.5.4 =
 NEW : By saving the whole site, the admin may create different SQL files for the subsite in order to ease the restoration of a single sub-site.